Investing Lessons From Video Game Economies: What Fortnite and Roblox Can Teach You About Money

 Private Island IRL (the ultimate flex)$5M$1,500/month

-The takeaway: even the wildest goals become possible with consistency and time.
+The takeaway: even the wildest goals become possible with consistency and time, and successful investors focus on long-term goals and avoid emotional decisions when hype spikes.

 The Real Lesson